 This disclosure is strictly limited to the Campus's determination of whether the educational programs stated below, if successfully completed, would be sufficient to meet the educational licensure or certification requirements in a state related to the programs stated below.
 Please note, if the state does not regulate/license a specific educational field, then Campus programs have been determined to be sufficient for these purposes.
 The Campus cannot provide verification of an individual's ability to meet licensure or certification requirements unrelated to its educational programming.
 Further, the Campus does not provide any guarantee that any particular state licensure or certification entity will approve or deny your application.
-"Has not determined" as stated below does not mean the educational program.
+"Has not determined" as stated below does not mean the educational program will not ultimately be approved by the state entity, or that licensure could not result from attending this program.
 Furthermore, this disclosure does not account for changes in state law or regulation that may affect your application for licensure and occur after this disclosure has been made.
 Enrolled students and prospective students are strongly encouraged to contact their State's licensure entity to review all licensure and certification requirements imposed by their state(s) of choice.